yandex/mapsapi-codestyle/javascript.md

 }
 ```

-* There should be one whitespace before opening curly brace of method body:
+* There should be one whitespace before the opening curly brace of method's body:

 **Bad:**